 "People feel taken advantage of," Krane says.
 "The banks are paying them nothing, and it's time for them to take more control of their finances.
 A simple way to do that is through getting a better rate."

-Kathryn Black, a senior vice president who manages high-value deposits at Wells Fargo in Charlotte, N.C., says high-yield checking accounts that require an extensive banking relationship are appropriate for "mass-affluent consumers," typically people who have complex financial needs, established credit and other assets, such as stocks or real estate.
+Kathryn Black, an executive with Bank of America in Charlotte, N.C., says high-yield checking accounts that require an extensive banking relationship are appropriate for "mass-affluent consumers," typically people who have complex financial needs, established credit and other assets, such as stocks or real estate.
 These customers can consolidate their financial lives at one institution and get perks such as a bonus interest rate on a checking account.

-Todd Sandler, head of product strategy at ING Direct in Wilmington, Del., says people who "want low fees and are self-directed and comfortable banking online" can benefit from an online checking account that pays interest.
+Todd Sandler, head of product strategy at Wilmington, Del.-based ING Direct, says people who "want low fees and are self-directed and comfortable banking online" can benefit from an online checking account that pays interest.